Jiaaqiliu/Jiaaqiliu.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp; We released [SciReasoner](https://arxiv.org/abs/2509.21320), a scientific reasoning foundation model covering 103 tasks.
+It is pretrained on a 206B-token corpus and further enhanced through supervised fine-tuning and reinforcement learning to continually improve its reasoning ability.
+The model achieves state-of-the-art performance on more than 50 tasks.[Paper](https://arxiv.org/pdf/2509.21320), [Github](https://github.com/open-sciencelab/SciReason)
 - *2025.08*: &nbsp; We released [A Survey of Scientific Large Language Models: From Data Foundations to Agent Frontiers](https://arxiv.org/abs/2508.21148), providing a comprehensive, data-centric roadmap of Sci-LLMs from foundational models to agentic frontiers.
 [Paper](https://arxiv.org/abs/2508.21148), [Github](https://github.com/open-sciencelab/Awesome-Scientific-Datasets-and-LLMs)
-- *2025.08*: &nbsp; We release [VIPER-R1](https://arxiv.org/abs/2508.17380), a multimodal model for Visual Induction for Physics-based Equation Reasoning to discover fundamental symbolic formulas.
+- *2025.08*: &nbsp; We released [VIPER-R1](https://arxiv.org/abs/2508.17380), a multimodal model for Visual Induction for Physics-based Equation Reasoning to discover fundamental symbolic formulas.
 [Paper](https://arxiv.org/pdf/2508.17380), [Project](https://jiaaqiliu.github.io/VIPER-R1/).
 - *2025.06*: &nbsp; [PhysUniBench](https://arxiv.org/abs/2506.17667) is released, which is a large-scale multimodal benchmark for evaluating undergraduate-level physics reasoning in AI models.
 [Paper](https://arxiv.org/abs/2506.17667), [Project](https://prismax-team.github.io/PhysUniBenchmark/).
 - *2022.06*: &nbsp;🎉🎉 I received my Master degree from Tongji University, and got the honor of Shanghai Outstanding Graduate(Top 1%)!
 - *2025.03*: &nbsp;🎉🎉 [One paper](https://ieeexplore.ieee.org/document/10933798) is accepted by IEEE Transactions on Vehicular Technology(SCI, Q1).